Are You Ready to Be a Single Mother? 5 Questions to Ask Yourself

-Young mother grocery shopping with her fussy toddler daughterIf you’re dealing with an unplanned pregnancy, co-parenting with your baby’s father may not be possible.
-As a result, you might wonder, “Am I ready to be a single mother?”
+Mom with toddler son trying to keep warm by the radiatorIf you’re dealing with an unplanned pregnancy, co-parenting with your baby’s father may not be possible.
+Are you ready to be a single mother?
 Becoming a single mom, whether by choice or not, is a major life decision with unique challenges and rewards.
 It demands careful thought, planning, and self-reflection.

 First, know that you are not alone.
 Being a single mother is much more accepted today than it was decades ago.
 Around 34% of children in the United States are being raised by single parents, and single mothers raising children has become much more common.